mthom/mthom.github.io/_src/posts/2016-10-10-poor-man-s-dynamic-dispatch-with-types-in-shen.md

 ## Generic type verification

 What we've developed is a semi-elegant way of implementing generic verified types.
-Remember that we had to introduce a special rule for verifying homogeneous lists in `where` clauses.
-If we have to do the same for every type we might want to verify in the future, we will quickly overburden the type checker with many ad hoc rules.
+In the definition of a Shen function, the expression making up a `where` clause is automatically given the type 'verified', something a Shen programmer can exploit to inject more information into the type theory on a case-driven basis.

+If we lean heavily on the use of verified types, we may soon find we've overburdened the type checker with many ad hoc rules.
 Fortunately, we can leverage `type-of` to avoid that, at least when dealing with non-polymorphic types.

 ```
 (define has-type?